Kinto/kinto/docs/permissions.rst

                     "email:tarek@example.com"]
     }

-The ``articles`` collection
-'''''''''''''''''''''''''''

-In this bucket we will create an **articles** collection:
+The created bucket contains an **article** collection, with a defined set of
+ACLs:

 .. code-block:: json

     {
         "id": "articles",
-        "permissions": {
+        "acls": {
             "read_collection": ["Everyone"],
-            "read_records": ["Everyone"],
+            "read_record": ["Everyone"],
-            "create_records": ["group:moderators"],
+            "create_record": ["group:moderators"],
-            "write_records": ["group:moderators"]
+            "write_record": ["group:moderators"]
         }
     }

-And we don't need to setup specific records access.

 The Twitter use case
 --------------------

-What do we want?
-''''''''''''''''

-- Collection is isolated (CRUD your own records).
+- Each collection is isolated from the others, and only one person have all permissions on all records.
-- Anybody can read anything.
+- Anybody can read everything.

-The ``twitter`` bucket
-''''''''''''''''''''''
+A "microblog" bucket is created, where new groups can be created by authenticated users.

 .. code-block:: json

     {
         "id": "twitter",
-        "permissions": {
+        "acls": {
             "write_bucket": ["email:sysadmins@twitter.com"],
             "create_groups": ["Authenticated"]
         }
     }

-The ``tweets`` collection
-'''''''''''''''''''''''''

-In this bucket we will create a **tweets** collection:
+This bucket handles a **tweets** collection where everyone can read and only authenticated users can create records.

 .. code-block:: json

     {
         "id": "tweets",
-        "permissions": {
+        "acls": {
             "read_collection": ["Everyone"],
             "create_records": ["Authenticated"]
         }
     }

-Record access
-'''''''''''''

-Finally to let users manage their tweets we will add the following permissions on each records:
+Each time a user creates a new record, it needs to setup the ACLs attached to it.

 .. code-block::